Castelnuovo-Mumford regularity for $321$-avoiding Kazhdan-Lusztig varieties: Introduction

-In Section~\ref{sec:regLadd}, we prove specializations of Theorem~\ref{thm:321321IndReg} and Corollary~\ref{cor:321321IndAInv} for two-sided mixed ladder determinantal varieties.
-These results continue work of J.~Rajchgot, A.~Weigandt, and the author \cite{RRW} which gives a combinatorial regularity formula for one-sided ladders.
+We then prove specializations of Theorem~\ref{thm:321321IndReg} and Corollary~\ref{cor:321321IndAInv} for two-sided mixed ladder determinantal varieties.
+In this case, these correspond to $321$-avoiding Kazhdan--Lusztig varieties where $v,w$ are {\UD}, so our algorithm computes their regularities.